 Pull: A pull buoy, a piece of foam held between the thighs.

-Kick: A kickboard, a piece of foam held with extended arms.
+Kick: A kickboard, a piece of foam held with extended arms during a kick set.

 Paddles: Flat or curved “gloves,” which add resistance in the stroke.